davsec-teaching/ecs160-f25/homework/Homework-2.md

 6. In `README.md` discuss the results.

 ## Part E. Testing
-- Provide automatic tests.
+1. Provide automatic tests.
-- Use mock testing where possible (e.g., mock LLM responses).
+2. Use mock testing where possible (e.g., mock LLM responses).

+## Important Points
+1. You **cannot** use any existing Java library that provides annotation-based persistence.
+2. You **cannot** use any existing Java library that provides annotation-based microservices.
+3. You can use annotation-based libraries for any other purposes.
+4. If in doubt, please post on Piazza to check if the library you want to use is allowed or not.